Paul1365972/advent-of-code/2024/README.md

 I initally wanted to use A*, but I am not sure if there even is a good heuristic for this problem, so Dijkstra's it is.

 Part 2 was easier than expected, I was prepared for the worst.

+## Day 17

+Part 1: 25 min, Part 2: ~150 min

+Tried the naive brute force approach for part 2 and checked in the range of 0 to 2^32-1, but after finally analyzing the instructions is became very clear this would never work.

+Also the second problem where I had to ask for help.